sayeedmunees/social-links-profile-challenge/README.md

 ### What I learned

-Throughout this project, I've discovered the transformative power of Flexbox in crafting responsive layouts, providing a seamless experience across various devices.
 Transitioning from inline-block elements to Flexbox has not only streamlined the design process but also mitigated layout inconsistencies.
-Furthermore, implementing subtle box-shadow transitions upon hover has elevated the aesthetics and interactivity of the interface, enhancing user engagement.

-Here's a snippet demonstrating the use of Flexbox
+Here's a snippet demonstrating the use of Flexbox:

 ```css
 #profile-details-container {